 Harmony Week is a chance to celebrate multiculturalism in Australia and represents inclusiveness, respect and belonging for all Australians, regardless of cultural or linguistic background.

 The University runs events across campuses.
-Check out our events page for upcoming events.

 Diversity Fest is a key event that celebrates our incredible diversity across many dimensions including culture, sex, gender, physical and mental abilities, age, ethnicity, sexual orientation, political beliefs, religious practices and socio-economic status.